-The Role of the Finnish Centre for Pensions in the Earnings-related Pension Scheme
+Role of the Finnish Centre for Pensions in earnings-related pension scheme

 The Finnish Centre for Pensions acts as the liaison body of the private-sector earnings-related pension scheme in an otherwise decentralised scheme.
-It aims at promoting the implementation and development of the pension scheme.
+It aims to promote the implementation and development of the pension scheme.

-The Finnish Centre for Penisons does not insure employers or grant or pay pensions.
-Instead, it is responsible for tasks which it is useful to handle centrally.
+The Finnish Centre for Penisons does not insure employees or grant or pay pensions.
+Instead, it is responsible for tasks which need to be handled centrally.
 Such tasks include the following:

-- producing research, statistics and background information for the evaluation and development of the earnings-related pension provision and the monitoring of reforms
+- producing research, statistics and background information for the evaluation and development of earnings-related pensions and the monitoring of reforms,

-- producing and managing services relating to the implementation of pension provision, e.g. data logistics, division of costs and actuarial services
+- producing and managing services relating to the implementation of pensions, such as data logistics, division of costs and actuarial services,

-- producing legal, international, guidance and supervision services relating to earnings-related pension provision
+- producing legal, international and supervisory services relating to earnings-related pensions, and

-- acting as the liaison body in international earnings-related pension matters and as the agency transmitting pension applications of all Finnish residents applying for a pension from abroad.
+- acting as the liaison body in international earnings-related pension matters and as the agency transmitting pension applications of Finnish residents who apply for a pension from abroad.

-The position and tasks of the Finnish Centre for Pensions are stipulated in the Act on the Finnish Centre for Pensions.
+The position and tasks of the Finnish Centre for Pensions are stipulated in the Act on the Finnish Centre for Pensions (2006/397).

 The customers of the services produced by the Finnish Centre for Pensions include the authorised pension providers, other handlers of social security and social insurance, the authorities, decision-makers, research and educational institutions, persons insured under the earnings-related pension acts, policyholders and the media.

-The register data of the pension scheme is used for the implementation of the pension provision as well as for research and statistics compiled on the basis of the register data.
+The register data of the pension scheme is used to implement pensions as well as for research and statistics compiled on the basis of the register data.

 Supervises pension insuring

 One of the tasks of the Finnish Centre for Pensions is to supervise that employers take out pension insurance for their employees and that the self-employed insure themselves.
-If an employer or a self-employed person refuses to take out the insurance, the Finnish Centre for Pensions takes out the insurance with one of the authorised pension providers at the expense of the negligent employer or self-employed person.
+If an employer or a self-employed person refuses to take out insurance, the Finnish Centre for Pensions takes out the insurance with one of the authorised pension providers on behalf of and at the expense of the negligent employer or self-employed person (enforced insurance).

 Earnings-related pension guidance and division of costs

 One important responsibility of the Finnish Centre for Pensions is to divide the pension costs between the pension providers.
-This centralised clearing and division of costs makes possible the functioning of the decentralised scheme, in which the last provider grants and pays out the entire pension.
+This centralised clearing and division of costs allows for a functioning decentralised pension scheme, in which the last provider grants and pays out the entire pension.